blackhacker09/blackhacker09/README.md

 I'm Suraj Verma .

-- 🔭 I’m currently working on project.
+- 🔭 I’m currently working on....
-- 🌱 I’m currently learning Web development techs and DSA/CP ("ON HOLD")
+- 🌱 I’m currently learning ....
-- 👯 I’m looking to collaborate on Youtube
+- 👯 I’m looking to collaborate on ....
-- 🤔  I’m looking for help to find my best friend for doing DSA & CP.
+- 🤔  I’m looking for help in....
-- 💬 Ask me about
+- 💬 Ask me about ...
-- 📫 How to reach me: linkedin,twitter,instagram
+- 📫 How to reach me: LinkedIn, Twitter, Instagram
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Good in Meme-making & Creative thinker
+- ⚡ Fun fact: Meme-maker & Creative thinker